j0hanj0han/LapinMalin/README.md

 - config.py : address, login and password for the jenkins jobs you want to monitor and put the Spoky's ID you want to control.

-- Get the SERVER started :  app_server.py on the port 5000.
+- Get the SERVER started : launch app_server.py on the port 5000.

-- Get the ClIENT started : launch app_client.py (in API Client folder)to check the status of Jenkins port 4000.
+- Get the CLIENT started : launch app_client.py (in API Client folder)on port 4000 to check the status of Jenkins.